ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/speed-test.markdown

 ### When Does it Trigger?

-Once a client configuration is updated on a server, the next response from the server would include the following header: "Refresh-Client-Configuration".
+Once a client configuration is updated on a server, the next response from the server would include the following header: `Refresh-Client-Configuration`.

 When a client sees such a header for the first time, it will probe all nodes when the next read request will happen and store the fastest found.